Volterra calculus, local equivariant family index theorem and equivariant eta forms: The regularity of the equivariant eta form

 This comes from the equality

 and $\widetilde{\phi}$ only contains the Clifford elements $c(e_{a+1}),\cdots,c(e_n)$.\\

 {\bf 5.2~The regularity of the equivariant eta form}\\

 In this section, the fundamental setup is the same as Section 2.1.
-But we assume the dimension $n$ of the fibre is odd.
+But we assume the dimension $n$ of the fibre to be odd.
 Let $\phi$ be an isometry which acts fiberwise on $M$.
 We will consider that $\phi$ acts as identity on $B$.
 Let ${\rm Tr}^{\rm even}$ be the trace on the coefficients of even forms on $B$.
+We assume that ${\rm ker}D$ is a complex vector bundle.
 Then the equivariant eta form is defined by

-Let $T$ be the torsion tensor of $\nabla^{\oplus}$ and $c(T)=\sum_{1\leq \alpha<\beta \leq m}dy_\alpha dy_\beta c(T(\frac{\partial}{\partial y_\alpha},\frac{\partial}{\partial y_\beta})).$ Then
+Let $T$ be the torsion tensor of $\nabla^{\oplus}$ and $c(T)=\sum_{1\leq \alpha<\beta \leq m}dy_\alpha dy_\beta c(T(\frac{\partial}{\partial y_\alpha},\frac{\partial}{\partial y_\beta})).$ Then \\